viaacode/avo-data-migration/README.md

 Run ```target/00-prepare_db.sql```

 We need some temporary _migrate tables_ to hold reference data and id's for further transformation and loading of the data into the new schema's.
-Remove records for users and profiles before performing an ETL on a target database where residual data exists.
+Remove records for users and profiles before performing an ETL on a target database where residual data exists (e.g. from testing).

 ### 3. Perform ETL steps